Looking for restaurants near Rome pantheon? The whole area is full of them! Now, how do you know which ones are good?

 How to get there: With your back to the pantheon, walk a little ways up the street that leads directly away from the pantheon on the right side.
 That is via del Pantheon.

-It really does not get much more Roman than this.
+It does not get much more Roman than this.
 In fact, they only take cash (trust me that is very Roman.)
 But come for the food, and the friendly service.
-And the chaotic ambiance, and the totally kitschy décor!
+And the bustling ambiance, and the totally kitschy décor!

-This is another great spot for the basic Roman dishes like spaghetti cacio e pepe, amatriciana or carbonara.
-On Fridays they have classic Roman fish specialties, like oven-baked baccalà (cod) with potatoes.
+This is another one of the best restaurants near Rome pantheon for the basic Roman dishes like spaghetti cacio e pepe, amatriciana or carbonara.
+On Fridays they have classic Roman fish specialties, like oven- baked baccalà (cod) with potatoes.

 You will also find old-style dishes like squid with peas, oven-baked rabbit and involtino alla romana...